readytensor/rt-datasets-binary-class-imbalance/README.md

-# SMOTE Analysis Project Datasets
+# Binary Class Imbalance Study Datasets

-This repository contains files related to the datasets used for the SMOTE analysis project.
+This repository contains files related to the datasets used for the Binary Class Imbalance Study.
 There are a total of 30 benchmarking datasets used in this project.
 It creates 5-fold cross-validation sets for each of the 30 included datasets under the Binary Classification category.

 ## Datasets